hanabi/hanabi.github.io/Reference.md

 * In a normal *Bluff*, the player receiving the clue would think that it is a one-away card.
 In this case, if it was a normal *Bluff*, they would think that they have the black 2.
 * However, as noted above, in this situation black 2's on chop are allowed to be touched as a *Save Clue*.
 So, touching a black 2 in this way would NOT cause a blind-play.
 * Thus, by convention, the card should be black 1, and they can play it.
+* It is also possible to use this convention to perform a *Black Save Bluff* on cards other than the black 1.
+For example, in a 3-player game:
+  * Alice has if a player can cleanly clue number 2 to a black 2 on chop, but they instead clue a black 2 in the situation

 ### The Free Choice Finesse